<Click here> for a printer-friendly

 between the two maps—visual exposure with and without accounting for the height

 of the tree canopy.
-The area of high
+The area of high visual

-similar shape but is smaller than the corresponding area without trees.
+shape but is smaller than the corresponding area without trees.

 Note: Each map display is contained in a separate